wenhangao21/ICLR26_Paper_Finder/README.md

 	- Why abstracts?
 They contain much richer information than titles or keywords.

 You can ACTUALLY build your own Paper Finder in less than 30 minutes.
-See `Tutorial_Making_Paper_Recommenders.ipynb` in the parent directory of this page.
+See `Tutorial_Making_Paper_Recommenders.ipynb` in this repo.

 💡 **Support us:**